elight/yourdsl/README.md

 # YourDSL

+A partial internal DSL compiler.

+Lexing/Parsing responsibilities are handled by a combination of the Ruby interpreter itself (Ruby already lexes and parses itself) and a recorder to capture undefined Ruby methods, via *method_missing*, as an Abstract Syntax Tree (AST).

+You supply the code generator.

 ## Assumptions.

 * People love libraries with DSLs like Sinatra and ActiveRecord and Babushka and AASM and (name your favourite Ruby library).